Motor Trend’s take on AMC’s decline shows limitations of auto punditry

 What’s wrong with being honest?
 “Grim AMC executives, all of whom have gone out of their way for years to speak of Romney only in the kindest of terms, kept their mouths shut tight, although various competitors were appalled at Romney’s lack of, well, tact,” Mac Donald wrote.

-Mac Donald suggested that AMC management was consumed with dealing with labor issues but didn’t mention that things had gone downhill since Romney negotiated an innovative profit-sharing agreement with the UAW (Foster, 2017).
+Mac Donald suggested that AMC management was consumed with labor issues but didn’t mention that things had gone downhill considerably since Romney negotiated an innovative profit-sharing agreement with the UAW (Foster, 2017).

 Questioning AMC management was okay until it wasn’t